luandro/hapi-universal-redux/README.md

 - React + Router on the client and server
 - React-Transform for instant client updates
 - Babel automatically compiles ES6 + ES7
-- React Transmit to preload on server to client
 - Redux and Redux-DevTools-Extension for managing app state
 - Radium for advanced inline styling